vervolf2007/SimpleMVC/README.md

 # SimpleMVC
-This is an example of MVC
+This is an example of MVC.